 The world has seen enough photos of Times Square and the Empire State Building, but what about some of the lesser-known corners of the New York City metropolitan area?

-Grab your camera and a spirit of adventure and set out for one of these 10 destinations—from the outer boroughs to New Jersey—that all promise to send you back to Manhattan with fabulous shots (and dinner party stories) worthy of framing, not just facebooking.
+Grab your camera plus a wide angle lens to capture the landscapes and views, along with a spirit of adventure and set out for one of these 10 destinations—from the outer boroughs to New Jersey—that all promise to send you back to Manhattan with fabulous shots (and dinner party stories) worthy of framing, not just facebooking.

 Colors and textures abound at this weekly Williamsburg market featuring vintage goods and crafts by local artists.
 Bring the macro lens if jewelry and fresh flowers appeal to your inner photographer.